Uyuni

 At certain times of the year, nearby lakes overflow, and a thin layer of water transforms the flats into a stunning reflection

 of the sky.
-Located a small distance outside of the town of Uyuni, the salt flats are a must on your luxury tour of Bolivia.
+Located a small distance outside of the town of Uyuni, the salt flats are a must on your luxury tour in Bolivia.

 Hiking is one of the most popular activities while at Salar De Uyuni.
 One of the highlights of a Salar de Uyuni tour is a hike around the spectacular Isla Incahuasi, otherwise known as Inkawasi.
 It's located in the heart of the salt flats - just west of Colchani.
 This hilly outpost is covered in cacti and surrounded by a flat white sea of hexagonal salt tiles.
 The summit of the trail offers a perfect photo of cacti and salt.
 Another popular hike is the trek up Cerro Toco - from its summit, you can see magnificent views of the Salar de Uyuni and the San Pedro de Atacama valley.